Budibase/website/content/it/templates/open-source-it-knowledge-base/index.md

 A knowledge base is a dedicated platform for storing resources and documents.
 The goal is to give users a quick and easy way to find the information they need.
 This might include common queries, technical details, solutions to known problems, specifications, and more.

-Of course, the contents of knowledge bases vary from organization to organization.
+Of course, the contents of knowledge bases platforms vary from organization to organization.

 Technology is changing constantly.
 It’s crucial that your knowledge base tool can be quickly and easily updated, to match the current needs of your business.